harryf/comedy/docs/_shows/20200718_Open_Air_Show_Limmat__18_Jul_2020.md

 >
 > You can do some duck face later.
 >
-> Maybe I'll hook up with Ahmed.
+> Maybe I'll hook up with Ann that week.
 >
-> Yeah.
+> Yeah, wow.
 >
-> Wow.
+> Oh my God.
 >
-> Oh, my God.
+> Wow, you've got some great genes
 >
-> Wow.
->
-> You've got some great genes that you've inherited here.
+> that you've inherited here.
 >
 > They'd be very happy with that.
 >